medavox/distribackup/docs/report/report.md

 Intelligent handling of renamed files will depend on inotify (and the java binding library), and whether it can detect file moves.

-We're using computing time to reduce bandwidth usage It may be useful to store state (or diffs) of filesystem -- the old state of the files, to compare against changed files, and filter for small changes and mind-changes
+We're using computing time to reduce bandwidth usage It may be useful to store state (or diffs) of file-system -- the old state of the files, to compare against changed files, and filter for small changes and mind-changes

 #Optional Extras (if have time)
 * Android Client